What Is Handjober?

 |---|---|

-| Masturbation or handjober causes erectile dysfunction | No credible evidence supports this PubMed |
+| Masturbation or handjober causes erectile dysfunction | No credible evidence supports this (Levin RJ, 2007) |

-| Only people without partners practice handjober | Many men in relationships enjoy manual stimulation, solo or with partners |
+| Only men without partners practice handjober | Many men in relationships enjoy manual stimulation, solo and with partners |

-| Frequent handjober decreases sexual satisfaction with a partner | In moderation, it can increase self-awareness and enhance partnered sex |
+| Frequent handjober reduces sexual satisfaction with a partner | In moderation, it can increase self-knowledge and enhance partnered intimacy |

-| Handjober is "unnatural" or unhealthy | Manual stimulation is a normal, healthy part of human sexuality |
+| Handjober is "unnatural" or unhealthy | Manual stimulation is a normal and healthy component of male sexuality |

-| All men use the same technique | Preferences and techniques vary widely; personalization is encouraged |
+| All men use the same technique | Preferences and techniques vary widely—personalization is encouraged! |

 Frequently Asked Questions About Handjober